awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 If you are familiar with shell scripting, this is the easiest and most complete way to send instructions to an instance at launch, and the cloud\-init output log file \(`/var/log/cloud-init-output.log`\) captures console output so it is easy to debug your scripts following a launch if the instance does not behave the way you intended\.

 **Important**
-User data scripts and cloud\-init directives run only during the first boot cycle when an instance is launched\.
+By default, user data scripts and cloud\-init directives run only during the first boot cycle when an instance is launched\.
+However, you can configure your user data scripts and cloud\-init directives to run every time the instance is restarted from a stopped state\.
+For more information, see [How can I execute user data after the initial launch of my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) in the AWS Knowledge Center\.

 User data shell scripts must start with the `#!` characters and the path to the interpreter you want to read the script \(commonly /bin/bash\)\.
 For a great introduction on shell scripting, see [the BASH Programming HOW\-TO](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html) at the Linux Documentation Project \([tldp\.org](http://tldp.org)\)\.